geoffrich/thatconf-slides-2023/slides.md

 in a SK app, you can have layout components that contain shared UI for your app. e.g. in sveltunes, the nav bar is in a layout

+so just like layouts reduce UI duplication, they can also reduce data loading duplication

 just like you can create a +page.server.js with a load function, you can also create a +layout.server.js

 and the data loaded by that layout is available across your app

-just like layouts reduce UI duplication, they can also reduce data loading duplication

 [ demonstrate in sveltunes -- isLoggedIn set in layout load, but accessible in both layout and page ]